-Buybuy Baby is strongly competitive with respect to price and availability when it comes to strollers.
-We checked out a popular Graco travel system and a lightweight Peg Perego umbrella-style stroller, and BBB had the same low prices as several other retailers.
-Also, they offer a generous Price Match Guarantee, and many customer reviews indicate that BBB makes the process very simple either using the instructions provided on the website or by making the request in-store.
+Buy Buy Baby is strongly competitive with respect to price and availability when it comes to baby strollers.
+We checked out a popular Graco travel system and a lightweight Peg Perego umbrella-style stroller, and Buy Buy Baby had the same low prices as several other retailers.
+Another feature we liked is their generous Price Match Guarantee.
+Many customer reviews indicate that Buy Buy Baby makes the process very simple either using the instructions provided on the website or by making the request in-store.

-Need an equally generous return policy?
+How about an equally generous return policy?
 Buy Buy Baby offers item returns for one year from the date of purchase, if the item is in in unused condition.
 Even if you don't have a receipt, they will make every effort to locate the record of the purchase using the credit/debit card number, order number, or any other available identifying information.

-Shipping costs are equally customer-friendly: free standard shipping on orders over $49, including Alaska and Hawaii (some retailers don't ship there at all, let alone for free).
+Shipping costs are equally customer-friendly: you will enjoy free standard shipping on orders over $49, including Alaska and Hawaii (some retailers don't ship there at all, let alone for free).

-And, if you're not sure what you need, there's a tool featured prominently on the Strollers page that will walk you through the process, starting with the number of children you need to hold.
-This is just one of the helpful shopping tools offered by BBB; others include Guides & Advice, videos, and a glossary of terms to help new parents-to-be or clueless gift-givers to understand exactly what a particular baby product is used for.
-We were particularly touched by BBB's adoption checklists, to help parents-to-be who may not have had nine months to prepare; we love that BBB was considerate enough to list supplies like laundry detergent and culturally-appropriate clothing for new parents traveling internationally for an adoption.
+If you're not sure what you need, Buy Buy Baby provides a feature prominently on the Baby Strollers page that will walk you through the process, starting with the number of children you need to hold.
+This is just one of the helpful tools offered by Buy Buy Baby; others include Guides & Advice, videos, and a glossary of terms to help new parents-to-be or clueless gift-givers to understand exactly what a particular baby product is used for.
+We were particularly touched by Buy Buy Baby's adoption checklists, to help parents-to-be who may not have had nine months to prepare.
+We love that Buy Buy Baby was considerate enough to list supplies like laundry detergent and culturally-appropriate clothing for new parents traveling internationally for an adoption.

-Buybuy Baby earns high marks for an ample selection of strollers, a customer-friendly website, and generous shipping and return policies.
+Overall, Buy Buy Baby earns superior marks for their ample selection of baby strollers, a customer-friendly website, and generous shipping and return policies.
 If you're looking for a baby stroller, Buy Buy Baby earns our highest rating.